History of the menu

 Unless you served in a large household, it would have been difficult to obtain fresh meat or fish.
 Most people ate preserved foods that had been salted or pickled soon after slaughter or harvest: Bacon, pickled herring, preserved fruits for instance.
 They often kept pigs, which, unlike cows and sheep, were able to live contentedly in a forest, fending for themselves.

-Some peasants tended to keep cows, so a large part of their diets would have included dairy produce such as buttermilk, cheese, or curds and whey.
-Although if you were a poorer peasant and didn’t own a cow and due to having no refrigeration you’d get your milk from almonds.
+Some peasants tended to keep cows, so a large part of their diets would have included dairy products such as buttermilk, cheese, or curds and whey.
+Although if you were a more impoverished peasant and didn’t own a cow and due to having no refrigeration you’d get your milk from almonds.
 Yes, not a new concept!
 Bread was the staple for all classes, although the quality and price varied depending on the type of grain used.
-The rich would have the upper crust and the base would be a burnt offering to the peasants.
+The rich would have the upper crust, and the base would be a burnt offering to the peasants.
 Thus the Upper Crust being the rich.

 Parsnip, almond milk and Barley soup served in a warm bread roll.
 Suggesting not to eat the bread as we have another 12 courses to go.

 Rich and poor alike ate a dish called pottage, a thick soup containing meat, vegetables, or bran.
 I developed the first course trying to keep in mind some of the above.

 The Accompaniment: A Shot of Ewes Whey liquor to warm you up.

 Preservation of food was essential for these times.
 The meat was salted, smoked and pickled or most commonly and naturally, by keeping the meat alive till needed.

 First course was the parsnip, almond milk and barley soup served in a bread bun.